ibm-cloud-docs/Cloudant/api/replication.md

 the replication process continues to wait for further updates to the source database, and applies them to the target.

->	**Note**: Continuous replication forces checks to be made continuously on the source database.
+Continuous replication forces checks to be made continuously on the source database.
 This results in an increasing number of database accesses, even if the source database content did not change.
 Database accesses are counted as part of the work that is done within a multi-tenant database configuration.
+{: note}

 _Example instructions for using HTTP to request continuous replication:_